Manifest destiny: Themes and influences

 Historian Frederick Merk wrote in 1963 that the concept of manifest destiny was born out of "a sense of mission to redeem the Old World by high example ... generated by the potentialities of a new earth for building a new heaven".
 Merk also states that manifest destiny was a heavily contested concept within the nation:

 From the outset Manifest Destiny—vast in program, in its sense of continentalism—was slight in support.
 It lacked national, sectional, or party following commensurate with its magnitude.
 The reason was it did not reflect the national spirit.
 The thesis that it embodied nationalism, found in much historical writing, is backed by little real supporting evidence.

 A possible influence is racial predominance, namely the idea that the American Anglo-Saxon race was "separate, innately superior" and "destined to bring good government, commercial prosperity and Christianity to the American continents and the world".
-Author Reginald Horsman wrote in 1981, this view also held that "inferior races were doomed to subordinate status or extinction." and that this was used to justify "the enslavement of the blacks and the expulsion and possible extermination of the Indians".
+Author Reginald Horsman wrote in 1981 that this view also held that "inferior races were doomed to subordinate status or extinction" and that this was used to justify "the enslavement of the blacks and the expulsion and possible extermination of the Indians".

 The origin of the first theme, later known as American exceptionalism, was often traced to America's Puritan heritage, particularly John Winthrop's famous "City upon a Hill" sermon of 1630, in which he called for the establishment of a virtuous community that would be a shining example to the Old World.
 In his influential 1776 pamphlet Common Sense, Thomas Paine echoed this notion, arguing that the American Revolution provided an opportunity to create a new, better society:

 We have it in our power to begin the world over again.
 A situation, similar to the present, hath not happened since the days of Noah until now.
 The birthday of a new world is at hand...